edhaker13/myanimelist/README.md

 Mostly new code; this will search for the text in the anime title instead of parsing the link with regex

+Some series have stupidly long names on MAL, so these will most likely not find a match Ex.
+Magi, Magi: The Labyrinth of Magic
 Syntax
 ======
 The current version only allows to specify the username and the list to pull